Stráž pod Ralskem: Etymology

 The local castle was called Wartenberg (Warte auf Berge meant "guard on the hill" in German).
 Vartenberk was the Czech transcription of the name.
-The modern Czech name of the town 'Stráž means literally "guard", pod Ralskem refers to its location below Ralsko Mountain.
+The modern Czech name of the town Stráž means 'guard'; pod Ralskem refers to its location below Ralsko Mountain.

 Geography

 Stráž pod Ralskem is located about 18 km east of Česká Lípa and 18 km southwest of Liberec.
 It lies in the Ralsko Uplands.
-The highest point is a hill at 407 m above sea level, the mountain of Ralsko is located outside the municipal territory.
+The highest point is a nameless hill at 407 m above sea level (the mountain of Ralsko is located outside the municipal territory).

 The Ploučnice River flows through the town.
 The town lies on the shores of Stráž pod Ralskem Reservoir.
 It was built in 1911–1913 and is one of the oldest reservoirs in the country.
-The reservoir has an area of 75.5 ha and is used for fish farming and for water sports.
-There are also several ponds around the town.
+The reservoir has an area of 75.5 ha and is used for fish farming and water sports.
+There are also several fishponds around the town.

 History

 The first written mention is from 1283, when a castle was built here.
-The castle and the settlement were called Wartenberg and their owners became known as Wartenberg family.
-In 1504, the Wartenberg family sold the manor to Bartholomew Hirschpergar, who rebuilt the Gothic castle to a chateau.
+The castle and the settlement were called Wartenberg and their owners became known as the Wartenberg family.
+In 1504, the Wartenberg family sold the estate to Bartholomew Hirschpergar, who rebuilt the medieval Gothic castle into a comfortable aristocratic residence.

 At the end of the 19th century, tourism began to develop and Stráž pod Ralskem turned into a resort.
 In 1963, uranium ore was found and tourism has partly given way to industrialization.
 The uranium ore mining ended in 1996.